carlosperate/ardublockly/README.md

 The documentation, including installation instructions, configuration instructions, and developer information can be found in the [Ardublockly GitHub repository Wiki][7].

 To download the documentation you can git clone the wiki data:

 ```
 git clone https://github.com/carlosperate/ardublockly.wiki.git
 ```

 ## Credit
-This project has been inspired by BlocklyDuino.
+This project has been inspired by [BlocklyDuino][16].

-Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1]
+Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1].
+A list of changes to the Blockly fork can be found in the [Blockly subdirectory README][17] file.

 ## License